-- 1. Press the key during system bootup to enter the BIOS Setup Utility. - Note: If it is the first time powering on the system, we recommend you load the Optimized Default Settings.
-If you have already done so, please skip to Step 3. - 2.
-Use the arrow keys to select the "Exit" Settings.
+1. Press the key during system bootup to enter the BIOS Setup Utility.

+Note: If it is the first time powering on the system, we recommend you load the Optimized Default Settings.
+If you have already done so, please skip to Step 3.

+- 2. Use the arrow keys to select the "Exit" Settings.
 Once in the "Exit" settings, Scroll down to select "Load Optimized Default Settings" and press the <Enter> key.
 Select "OK" to confirm the selection.
 Press the <Enter> key to load the default settings for the BIOS. - 3.
 Use the arrow keys to select the "Main" section in BIOS. - 4.
 Scroll down to "SATA Control Mode" and press the <Enter> key to select "Enhanced" - 5.
 Scroll down to "SATA RAID Enabled" and press <Enter>.
 Then, select "Enabled." - 6.
 Scroll down to "ICH RAID Codebase" and select "Adaptec".
-Then press <Enter>.
-(For ICH RAID Codebase: Change the setting from Intel to Adaptec.) - 7.
-Press <F10> to save the changes and exit the BIOS. - 8.
+Then press <Enter>. (\For ICH RAID Codebase: Change the setting from Intel to Adaptec.) - 7.
+Scroll down to "Exit".
+Select "Exit Saving Changes" from the "Exit" menu.
+Press the <Enter> key to save the changes and exit the BIOS. - 8.
 Once you've exited the BIOS Utility, the system will re-boot. - 9.
-During the system boot-up, press the <Ctrl> and keys simultaneously to run the Intel RAID Configuration Utility when prompted by the following message: Press <Ctrl> <A> for Intel RAID Configuration Utility.
+During the system boot-up, press the <Ctrl> and keys simultaneously to run the Intel RAID Configuration Utility when prompted by the following message: Press <Ctrl> for Intel RAID Configuration Utility.